-No, we will not be serving beverages as this time and ask that you leave your cups and water bottles in your vehicles so you can keep your mask on while inside the building.
+No, we will not be serving beverages or food at this time and ask that you leave your cups and water bottles in your vehicles so you can keep your mask on while inside the building.

 How will we give our offerings?

 We are encouraging everyone to continue giving online.
-If you would like to give in-person, there will be an offering box in the Lobby.
+If you would like to give in-person, there will be a box to leave your offering in the Lobby.
 Checks can also be mailed directly to the church office (6595 Cascade Road SE; Grand Rapids, MI 49546).